-South Korea has lived up to its reputation as having one of the most strict data protection regimes in the Asia-Pacific region.
-The European Commission is actively engaging with South Korea regarding the possibility of recognising South Korean data protection law as adequate and hence allowing unrestricted transfers of personal information to South Korea.
+South Korea has lived up to its reputation as having one of the strictest data protection regimes in the Asia-Pacific region.
+The European Commission is actively engaging with South Korea regarding the possibility of recognising South Korean data protection law as equivalent and hence allowing unrestricted transfers of personal information to South Korea.
+In Taiwan amendments to the Personal Information Protection Act came into effect in March 2016.
+The amendments introduce, among other things, rules for processing sensitive personal information.
+Thailand adopted the Personal Data Protection Act in May 2019, with a one-year grace period until it will be enforced.